Alessandro Carloni: Biography

 Since joining DreamWorks Animation in 2002, Carloni served as lead animator on Sinbad: Legend of the Seven Seas and Shark Tale, an animation supervisor on Kung Fu Panda, a story artist on Kung Fu Panda 2 and The Croods, and head of story on the first two How to Train Your Dragon movies and as a story artist on The Hidden World.
 For his work on Kung Fu Panda, he was nominated in the category Storyboarding in an Animated Feature Production at the 36th Annie Awards.
 In early 2012, Carloni was attached as a director to the animated film Me and My Shadow for DWA, replacing the original director Mark Dindal.
 By early 2013, the film had returned into development following massive lay-offs at DWA.
 By early 2015, Carloni had joined Jennifer Yuh Nelson to help her co-directing Kung Fu Panda 3 (2016), in order to meet its release dateline.

 In 2017, Carloni was hired to originally direct Skydance Animation's first animated feature film Luck, but he left the project in January 2020 over creative differences and was replaced by Peggy Holmes.
 Also in 2017, Carloni was also hired to originally direct 20th Century Studios and Locksmith Animation's first animated feature film Ron's Gone Wrong with Jean-Philippe Vine (in his feature film directorial debut), but Carloni left the project and was replaced by Sarah Smith.
-In June 2023, Carloni was announced to be writing and directing the Warner Bros.
-Pictures animated feature film adaptation of Dr. Seuss's 1957 children's book The Cat in the Hat with Erica Rivinoja (in her feature film directorial debut).
+In June 2023, Carloni was announced to be writing and directing Warner Bros.
+Pictures Animation's feature film adaptation of Dr. Seuss's 1957 children's book The Cat in the Hat with Erica Rivinoja (in her feature film directorial debut).